 Ganesh Temple attracts lots of devotees from around the state.
-People offer first wedding card invitation to Lord Ganesha here.
+People offer their first wedding card invitation to Lord Ganesha here.
 Beware of the langurs!!
 They try to snatch the edibles from you.
 Here you can find some dhabas for tea and snacks (pakoras, kachoris, samosas etc.)

 Jogi Mahal and Padam Talao: It was once the hunting lodge of the Jaipur Royals, and was later converted to a forest rest house.
-It is currently closed for tourists but can be seen along with the lake from the Fort.
+It is currently closed to tourists but can be seen along with the lake from the Fort.

 Battees Khamba which has 32 Pillars is a wonderful spot for clicking pictures.

 Rani Haveli 3 day and 2 nights Ranthambore itinerary